Ancient Medicine

 Humboldt-Universitaet zu Berlin

-February 02, 2017 by Ancient Medicine in Philosophy
+February 02, 2017 by Sean Coughlin in Philosophy

 Michael is again talking about his dreams.
 Here, he comments on a passage from On prophesying by dreams.
 Aristotle says in this passage that dreams are more vivid when they involve things we are anxious or thinking about.
 Michael disagrees--dreams about our anxieties (or even our recent conscious thoughts) are not the only ones that can be extremely vivid.
 We can have dreams about things that are not on our minds, as well, that feel just as bright and real.
 As an example, he mentions a dream he had about a colleague who died when he was young, and whom he (curiously) distinguishes from his current, more famous, colleague and collaborator on ‘the discourses’.
 The names of both have been lost to time.